salimelh94/nmap-network-enumeration-lab/README.md

 Closed Ports: 65,532 ports returned a reset (RST) packet, indicating the device is reachable but no service is listening.

 7.2: Lightweight Vulnerability Scan

-[!CAUTION]
-Safety Reminder: Only perform vulnerability scans on authorized systems.
-These scans can be resource-intensive and may trigger security alerts.

 Command: nmap --script vuln 192.168.1.1 -oN task5_vuln_scan.txt